Berber Texts from Siwa (Egypt)

 This volume is divided into three parts: the first one is a short introduction to the Siwa oasis; the second one is composed of a sketch grammar of Siwi which is meant to help the reader to acquire basic grammatical knowledge on the language.
 The third part is a collection of nineteen texts: four descriptive narrations, fourteen tales and some riddles.
 Most of the texts present the Siwi version on the left and the English translation on the right.
 The last five texts are morpho-syntactically glossed and translated: they are intended to initiate the reader to the structure of Siwi Berber.

-During the last years, another grammatical sketch of the 1980ies and two doctoral theses on the tonology of Siwi and on language contact between Siwi and Arabic have been published in this series, see the following links:
+During the last years, another grammatical sketch of the 1980ies and two doctoral theses on the tonology of Siwi and on language contact between Siwi and Arabic have been published.
+Furthermore, an ethnographic study of craftsmanship and architecture in Siwa is published:

 - Acoustically Based Phonemics of Siwi (Berber)